GSA-TTS/identity-handbook/_articles/secops-incident-response-guide.md

   * Ensures communication and mitigation are being addressed by others
   * Makes sure everything that needs doing is being done
   * Checks in with participants for status updates
-  * Make sure that people have something to do, and if not, communicate clearly that they can drop
+  * Makes sure that people have something to do, and if not, communicates clearly that they can drop
 * Participants
   * Provide clear updates to the team
   * If unfilled or someone needs to rotate out, volunteers to serve in one of the defined roles: